shekharbiswas/Data-Science-Module-1/README.md

 **StackOverflow**

-Please get habituated with Stack Overflow platform.
+StackOverflow is a platform where you will find solutions to your queries which you would have in your day to day project work.

-Most of your queries will have a solution there.
+It is of utmost necessity to get habituated with Stack Overflow platform and use it on a daily basis.

 [![What is StackOverflow](https://img.youtube.com/vi/QwS1r1mc888/0.jpg)](https://www.youtube.com/watch?v=QwS1r1mc888)